mlava/json-webhooks/README.md

         - Trigger the extension via the Command Palette
         - In the left-sided panel a new event will appear.
 Click on the timestamp header and the information to the right will show the event data.
         - Click the Create Workflow button to connect your data to another app and enjoy! 🎉
+    - ### Konnectzit:
+        - Click on the button 'Create Konnectz'
+        - From Integrated Apps, drag the icon for Webhook onto the working area
+        - Copy the Webhook URL and then click on the button 'Capture Webhook Response'
+        - Place the Webhook URL in the Roam Depot settings panel
+        - Click into the example item below, 'lunch with John', at the end (after 'John')
+        - Trigger the extension via the Command Palette
+        - In Konnectzit, the data you sent to your Webhook should appear.
+Connect your Webhook to other apps and Save and then Publish your workflow. 🎉
     - ### Choice of Delimiter:
         - Choose which delimiter you wish to use to separate the child block key:value pairs.
             - For example, you could use Date: Tomorrow which uses : as the delimiter